 Coal City is a very small town located in the state of Indiana.
 With a population of 1,903 people and just one neighborhood, Coal City is the 250th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Coal City is generally considered to be a blue-collar town.
-49.93% of the Coal City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Coal City, you'll notice that it is more blue-collar than most other communities in America.
+49.93% of Coal City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coal City is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Coal City who work in food service (11.73%), management occupations (9.00%), and sales jobs (7.17%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.67% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.